bykof/webengineering-course/docs/react/props.md

 ### Boolean props type

-We can pass boolean data types to a React component.
+We can pass boolean data types to a React component but **they do not get rendered**.

 !!! example